AG6GR/big-red-button/README.md

 <center><img src='docs/GroupMeMessage.png' alt='Slack Message'/></center>

 After the Hackathon the button was adapted to work with <a target="_blank" href=" https://dev.groupme.com/tutorials/bots">GroupMe's Bot API</a>.
 Creating a bot with the online form gives a Bot ID and Group ID which can then be used to post messages using HTTP POST requests.
-The same device code can be used, and the agent is practically identical.
+The same device code can be used, and the agent remained practically identical.

 ```squirrel
 // GroupMe post endpoint